-- a) All deviations regarding safety shall be entered in the logbook. - b) If a waiver for the Event is permitted this shall be entered in the logbook and complied with by the Competitor. - 2.2.5 When a Car is protested during an Event and found to be illegal, the results of the protest shall be entered in the logbook.

-- 2.2.6 When a Car is damaged during an Event, a description of the damage shall be entered in the logbook. - 2.2.7 When a Car has been altered or damaged after issue of any Technical Inspection sticker the scrutineer may remove the sticker until the Car has been re-inspected and re-approved.
+- a) All deviations regarding safety shall be entered in the CASC-OR Scrutineers' database and, if available, the logbook. - b) If a waiver for the Event is permitted this shall be entered in the CASC-OR Scrutineers' database and, if available, the logbook and complied with by the Competitor. - 2.2.5 When a Car is protested during an Event and found to be illegal, the results of the protest shall be entered in the CASC-OR Scrutineers' database and, if available, the logbook. - 2.2.6 When a Car is damaged during an Event, a description of the damage shall be entered on the technical inspection and, if available, the logbook.
+The fact it has been damaged shall be noted in the CASC-OR Scrutineers' database. - 2.2.7 When a Car has been altered or damaged after issue of any Technical Inspection sticker the scrutineer may remove the sticker until the Car has been re-inspected and re-approved.